brobbio/brobbio/README.md

 - ⚡ Fun fact: ...
 -->

-I am a recently graduated PhD in pure mathematics.
+I am a recently graduated PhD in pure mathematics by the [University of the Basque Country](https://www.ehu.eus/en/en-home).
+Before that, I finished my BsC and Masters at [University of Buenos Aires](https://exactas.uba.ar/).
 After taking various courses on data science and programming at my alma mater, I have made the decision to redirect my career towards software development.
 I am currently on a 12-week programming retreat at the [Recurse Center](www.recurse.com), and I am actively looking for jobs.

 - 🌱 I’m currently learning: